google/go-cloud/README.md

 [![godoc](https://godoc.org/github.com/google/go-cloud?status.svg)][godoc]
 [![Coverage Status](https://coveralls.io/repos/github/google/go-cloud/badge.svg?branch=master)](https://coveralls.io/github/google/go-cloud?branch=master)

-The Go Cloud Project is an initiative that will allow application developers to seamlessly deploy cloud applications on any combination of cloud providers.
+The Go Cloud Development Kit will allow application developers to seamlessly deploy cloud applications on any combination of cloud providers.
 It does this by providing stable, idiomatic interfaces for common uses like storage and databases.
 Think `database/sql` for cloud products.

 Imagine writing this to read from blob storage (like Google Cloud Storage or S3):